 Mackenzie Ott, PhD

-Professor, Basic Sciences
+Interim Chair, Basic Sciences

 Dr. Ott is a Florida native who initially attended the Florida State University as an accounting major before transferring to the University of South Florida where she received a bachelor’s degree in chemistry from USF’s Honors College in 2000.
 The subject of her undergraduate honors thesis was the history of biological warfare.
 She worked as an organic chemist in the environmental industry for over 6 years, working her way up to semi-volatile organics lab manager.